Applications I: Switches

 Similar to the NPN circuit, the base is our input, and the emitter is tied to a constant voltage.
 This time however, the emitter is tied high, and the load is connected to the transistor on the ground side.

-This circuit works just as well as the NPN-based switch, but there’s one huge difference: to turn the load “on” the base must be low.
-This can cause complications, especially if the load’s high voltage (VCC in this picture) is higher than our control input’s high voltage.
-For example, this circuit wouldn’t work if you were trying to use a 5V-operating Arduino to switch on a 12V motor.
-In that case it’d be impossible to turn the switch off because VB would always be less than VE.
+This circuit works just as well as the NPN-based switch, but there’s one huge difference: to turn the load “on”, the base must be low.
+This can cause complications, especially if the load’s high voltage (VCC being 12V connecting to the emitter VE in this picture) is higher than our control input’s high voltage.
+For example, this circuit wouldn’t work if you were trying to use a 5V-operating Arduino to switch off a 12V motor.
+In that case, it’d be impossible to turn the switch off because VB (connecting to the control pin) would always be less than VE .

 You’ll notice that each of those circuits uses a series resistor between the control input and the base of the transistor.
 Don’t forget to add this resistor!
 A transistor without a resistor on the base is like an LED with no current-limiting resistor.